BlockchainRev/spotifymp3/README.md

 This takes the csv, searches the keywords on Youtube, takes the first link, and downloads the video.
 It may not be perfect and can quite possibly return the wrong file.
 Also, there may be a UI coming soon!

+A ~750-800 song playlist will take 2 hours, and a 100 song playlist 15 minutes.

 The instructions are made (really) easy, so anyone can use this.